deansher/codrag/cora-spec.md

 2. **Parse out top-level (or near-top-level) declarations**—for example, functions, classes, methods.
 3. **Group small declarations into a single chunk** to avoid overly fragmenting the code.
 4. **Identify references** between declarations (e.g., function A calls function B).
-5. Store metadata (file name, line ranges, references, doc comments, etc.), plus embeddings (both raw code and optional commentary).
+5. Store metadata (file name, line ranges, references, doc comments, etc.), plus chunk embeddings.

 ### 1.2 Chunk Structure

 Cora treats each file as a **sequence of chunks**.
 The first chunk often includes any leading imports and top-level doc comments; subsequent chunks typically align with major declarations.
 Each chunk includes:

 1. **Metadata**: file name, line numbers, references, etc.
-2. **Optional Commentary**: generated summary or docstring expansions intended to aid an LLM in understanding the chunk.
+2. **Optional Commentary**: AI-generated summary or docstring expansions intended to aid an LLM in understanding the chunk.
 3. **Content**: the actual code or text, using `...` (ellipsis) where content is elided for brevity.

+Cora is designed to support both AI-assisted code understanding and AI-assisted code editing.
+To support code editing, it returns complete verbatim source for high-relevance chunks of the code.

 #### 1.2.1 `<cora:chunk>` Format